zack-bitcoin/amoveo/README.md

 It uses SHA256 like bitcoin.
 But it is a little different, so bitcoin ASICs cannot be used to mine Amoveo.

+## Mining Pool
+If your full node is on a different machine from your miner, you will need a mining pool.
+[Mining pool software can be found here.](https://github.com/zack-bitcoin/amoveo-mining-pool)

 ## Developers

 If you want to build on top of Amoveo [read the develper's guide](docs/getting-started/quick_start_developer_guide.md)